MontserratOfficial Name: Montserrat

 For customs information please see our Customs Information sheet.

 If you are a woman traveling abroad, please review our travel tips for Women Travelers.

-LGBT Rights: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Montserrat.
-For more detailed information about LGBT rights around the world, you may review the State Department’s Country Reports on Human Rights Practices for 2012.
-For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers page.
+LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Montserrat.
+For more detailed information about LGBT rights around the world, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
+For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 St. John's Hospital (telephone (664) 491-2843), Montserrat's main hospital, can handle most routine and surgical emergencies.
 However, there is no hyperbaric chamber in Montserrat.
 Doctors in private practice are also available.
 There is now a charter company based in Montserrat, outfitted with stretchers and other equipment that can quickly transfer emergency medical cases to Antigua, Guadeloupe, or Puerto Rico.